kuritka/12f/README.md

 | `string` | `[]string` |

 ## supported keywords
-Besides the fact that env-binder works with private fields and can add prefixes to variable names, it operates with several keywords.
+Besides the fact that ENV-BINDER works with private fields and can add prefixes to variable names, it operates with several keywords.
 The structure in the introductory section works with all types of these keywords.